Julia Trotzki

 Pomegranate Juice: This juice has a pleasant acidity and can be used in many cocktails as a substitute for citrus juices.

-Rhubarb Juice: Rhubarb has a natural acidity and can be combined with other fruit juices.
+Rhubarb Juice: Rhubarb has a natural acidity and can be used in combination with other fruit juices.

 Apples and Pears: Fresh apple or pear juice can also add a sweet-sour note and is a good base for cocktails.

-Raspberries and Cranberries: These fruits have a natural acidity and are well-suited for cocktails and refreshing drinks.
+Raspberries and Cranberries: These fruits have a natural acidity and are well-suited for cocktails and refreshment drinks.

 Kombucha: This fermented drink has a pleasant acidity and can serve as a base for cocktails.